Guinness Chocolate Cake with Cream Cheese Frosting

 Directions

-• 1Heat oven to 350 degrees F. Butter then dust the bottom and sides of a 9-inch round cake pan with cocoa powder.
+• 1Preheat the oven to 350°F (180°C).
+Grease the bottom and sides of a 9-inch round or square baking pan with butter.

-2Melt butter in a medium saucepan over medium heat then add beer and warm through.
-Remove from heat, and then whisk in cocoa powder until completely smooth.
-Cool 1 minute.
+2Melt 3/4 cup butter in a saucepan over medium heat, then add 3/4 cup Guinness and warm through.
+Remove from heat, and then whisk in 1/2 cup cocoa powder until completely smooth.
+Cool for 1 minute.

-4Pour cocoa and stout mixture into the dry ingredients then use a spatula to gently stir together.
-You do not need to beat, just stir until incorporated.
-Now add the egg and sour cream mixture and continue to stir until incorporated.
+5Pour cocoa and stout mixture into the dry ingredients, then fold them into the flour with a spatula.
+Add the egg and sour cream mixture and fold everything together until incorporated.

 Adam and Joanne's Tips